gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Validate and refresh dependencies

 When run with the [`--refresh-dependencies`](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:cache_command_line_options) command-line option, Gradle will validate all dependencies against the repositories declared for you build, downloading anything that is not up-to-date.
-As well as refreshing the latest version of all dependencies, this process will ensure that all required dependencies are available in a remote repository; just having the dependency in your local cache is not sufficient and will lead to a build failure.
+As well as ensuring that you have the latest version of all dependencies, this process will check that every required dependency is available in a defined repository; just having the dependency in your local cache is not sufficient and will lead to a build failure.

 The `--refresh-dependencies` option is particularly helpful when things go wrong with dependency resolution; like when you are setting up a new repository and don't get it exactly right the first time.
-In such a case, being able to refresh all of your dependencies without deleting your cache directory can be very useful.
+In such a case, being able to refresh your dependencies without deleting them from your cache directory can be very useful.

 Dependency validation utilises the Gradle change detection algorithm for remote repositories, so artifacts that are unchanged from the cached version will not be re-downloaded.